Merge Rules

 Delete

-If you want to make exceptions to what the Merge Rules can configure, take a look at our Merge Plugins.
+If you want to create rules that are more complex than what you can configure in the Merge Rules, for example if you want to use fields of a different Object, have a look at our Merge Plugins.
 Use a Merge Plugin to execute custom Apex code before or right after a merge operation is done.
 Merge Plugins & Merge Rules can work together perfectly well.